icopy-site/awesome/docs/awesome/awesome-angular.md

 * [angular-helpers](https://github.com/Gaspar1992/angular-helpers) - A suite of Angular libraries that help you build secure, browser-integrated applications with a clean developer experience.
 * [ngneat-archive](https://github.com/ngneat-archive) - A read-only preservation archive of the [ngneat](https://github.com/ngneat) repositories.
 * [Indice.Angular](https://github.com/indice-co/Indice.Angular) - A collection of Angular libraries providing authentication, configuration, and reusable components for Angular v20+ applications.
+* [trt-web-utils](https://github.com/therightthings/trt-web/tree/dev) - Monorepo for the `@trt-web` packages, which includes a Firebase admin helper library and more.

 ### Modals